pdf-tools

 Note: You'll need GNU Emacs ≥ 26.3 and some form of a GNU/Linux OS.
 Other operating systems are not officially supported, but pdf-tools is known to work on many of them.

-The epdfinfo install script takes care of installing all the necessary pre-requisites on supported operating systems (see list below).
-See the section on to learn how to add your favorite Operating System to this list.
+The epdfinfo install script takes care of installing most of the necessary pre-requisites on supported operating systems (see list below).
+See the section on I want to add support for pdf-tools on My Fav OS.
+How do I do that? to learn how to add your favorite Operating System to this list.

 Similarly, package-managers are not officially supported, but pdf-tools is known to be available on some of them.
-See the section on to avoid manual installation of server / server prerequisites.
+See the section on Installing the epdfinfo server from package managers to avoid manual installation of server / server prerequisites.

 Installation Instructions for epdfinfo: